ULL-MII-SYTWS/vuepress-apuntes/docs/src/drafts/gh-exercises.md

 ## Rename a repo

 Using the GH GraphQL API write a gh alias `repo-rename` to rename a repo.
 See the sections [Mutation](/temas/introduccion-a-javascript/github-cli/gh-api-graphql.html#mutation) and the section [Rename Repository](/temas/introduccion-a-javascript/github-cli/gh-api-graphql.html#rename-repository) of the [GraphQL Examples chapter](/temas/introduccion-a-javascript/github-cli/gh-api-graphql.html#graphql-examples)

+## Add a Comment in a Discussion

+Using the GH GraphQL API write  gh scripts to add a comment to a discussion.
+See the sections [Mutation](/temas/introduccion-a-javascript/github-cli/gh-api-graphql.html#mutation) and the section [Add Reply to Discussion Comment](/temas/introduccion-a-javascript/github-cli/gh-api-graphql.html#add-reply-to-discussion-comment) of the [GraphQL Examples chapter](/temas/introduccion-a-javascript/github-cli/gh-api-graphql.html#graphql-examples)